 I exactly do not remember when we met for the first time but I clearly know the first assignment I gave Shujaat was in the summer of 1990.
 That had an interesting background.

-I had started my career in Srinagar from a monthly Urdu magazine Takbeer-e-Nov in 1987, soon after I graduated.
+I started my career in Srinagar in a monthly Urdu magazine Takbeer-e-Nov in 1987, soon after I graduated.
 Despite being at the lowest position in the publication’s overall hierarchy, I soon found myself becoming its boss and continued with it for two years.
 Unlike economics, its readership was huge.
 I attempted joining the Aftaab but could barely work for one day because its journalism was unattractive.
 By late 1989, Mohammad Shaban Vakil launched his al-Safa and I was part of the two-editorial member team from day one.
-The situation helped this publication to become the most read newspaper of Kashmir at the peak of turmoil.
-One day, I requested my boss that I was unable to manage a living in Rs 1000, a month and sought Rs 100 raise.
-Next day, al-Safa carried a front page news item: Masood Hussain al-Safa Say Subakdosh.
+The situation helped this publication to become the most read newspaper in Kashmir at the peak of turmoil.
+One day, I requested my boss that I was unable to manage a living on Rs 1000, a month and sought Rs 100 raise.
+The next day, al-Safa carried a front-page news item: Masood Hussain al-Safa Say Subakdosh.
 It was the standard style of Kashmir’s old-school journalism to abandon and shame its staff.